The next round of the WISO mentoring will take place from September 2019 - June 2020.

-WISO-Mentoring is a program for the promotion of early career researchers in the Faculty of Business, Economics & Social Science and has already been run successfully four times.
-The mentoring program is aimed at holders of qualification positions, i.e. doctoral candidates and postdocs interested in academic career opportunities and whishing to actively plan and advance their career.
+The WISO-Mentoring is a program for the promotion of early career researchers in the Faculty of Business, Economics & Social Science and has already been run successfully four times.
+The mentoring program is aimed at holders of qualification positions, i.e. doctoral candidates and postdocs interested in academic career opportunities or in alternative career paths and wishing to actively plan and advance their career.

 WISO Mentoring offers a multifaceted program, provides individual support to participants by offering them professional guidance and highlighting the opportunities presented by a career in science.

 The program elements will be held in German and/or English, according to the participants' needs.

 - supports young scientists at the Faculty of Business, Economics and Social Science

 - offers the chance to actively plan your career